Approximations of π: Middle Ages

 He used the first 21 terms to compute an approximation of π correct to 11 decimal places as 3.14159265359.

 He also improved the formula based on arctan(1) by including a correction:

 It is not known how he came up with this correction.
 Using this he found an approximation of π to 13 decimal places of accuracy when n = 75.

+Indian mathematician Bhaskara II (12th century) used regular polygons with up to 384 sides to obtain another approximation of π, calculating it as 3.141666.

-Jamshīd al-Kāshī (Kāshānī), a Persian astronomer and mathematician, correctly computed the fractional part of 2π to 9 sexagesimal digits in 1424, and translated this into 16 decimal digits after the decimal point:
+Jamshīd al-Kāshī (Kāshānī) (15th century), a Persian astronomer and mathematician, correctly computed the fractional part of 2π to 9 sexagesimal digits in 1424, and translated this into 16 decimal digits after the decimal point:

 which gives 16 correct digits for π after the decimal point:

 He achieved this level of accuracy by calculating the perimeter of a regular polygon with 3 × 228 sides.